badvasistha/A-Rainy-Day-Diary/README.md

+        A Rainy Day Diary

-On one rainy Saturday evening, I decided to code and publish my journal using React Library.
+On one rainy Saturday evening, I decided to publish my journal in GitHub.
+I don't know, I've been looking for positions in Web Development and getting interviews so I thought it would be a good time to give myself a refresher.
+Plus, it would be something to keep myself up with the evergrowing popularity of the React Library created by Facebook.

-## Useful Links
+###### Useful Links

 1. https://www.codecademy.com/articles/how-to-create-a-react-app
 2. https://reactjs.org/